What is ITSM? Full Form & Process

 ITSM Workflows

-Here, are five simple steps to implement ITSM process and workflows
+Here are five simple steps to implement an ITSM process and its workflows:

 Step 1) Audit

-Audit your current ITSM operation and find out the gaps.
+Audit your current ITSM operation and identify the gaps between current state and business expectations.

 Step 2) Educate

-Educate, communicate, and involve stakeholder while implementing ITSM processes.
+Educate, communicate with, and involve stakeholders while implementing new ITSM processes.

 Step 3) Outline

-Outline the critical success factors and keep a tab on KPI and metrics.
+Outline the critical success factors and keep a tab on KPIs and metrics such as MTTR, first-call resolution, and SLA attainment.

 Step 4) Use ITSM tools

-Use relevant ITSM tools to automate the process.
+Use relevant ITSM tools to automate the process, ticket routing, and reporting.

 Step 5) Feedback